Effective from: August 20st, 2020.

-This document is the user documentation of the AML Scanner module version 1.0.
-This document contains information on navigation in the AML Scanner module available on the Hyperflow analytical platform available at https://hyperflow.eu/client/.
+This document is the user manual of the PEP status list module version 1.0 that is a part of Hyperflow analytical platform available at https://hyperflow.eu/client/.

 Chapter 2.
-Main features of the AML Scanner module
+Main features of the PEP status list module

 The package includes the following services:

-Access to individual services can be found in the side menu (Figure 2.1).
+Access to individual services can be found in the side menu (item 1 in Figure 2.1).

-As part of the demo license, you receive 5 free requests to test the services.
-In the main AML Scanner service and in Batch Screening AML.
-In the upper right corner of the screen, there is a balance counter and a fast path to replenish the balance.
+As part of the demo licence, you will receive 5 free requests to test the services.
+In the main view of the PEP List and in the Automatic PEP Verification, in the upper right corner of the screen, there is a balance counter and a fast path to top-up the balance.
 When the balance runs out, the service will automatically become inactive.

 3.1.
 Single verification

 Figure 3.1 shows the basic PEP List panel that is used for single verification.
 In point 1, there is a field where you should enter the name and surname of the person being checked.
 The button “Check PEP status now” sends a query to the server (item 2 in Figure 3.1).